Quasi-polynomial time approximation schemes for the Maximum Weight Independent Set Problem in H-free graphs: Disperser yields a QPTAS

 This concludes the inductive proof that the algorithm returns a maximum-weight independent set in~$G$.

-\paragraph{Running time bound.} We prove induction on $n$ that when the algorithm is applied on an $n$-vertex graph $G$, the number of leaves of the recursion tree is bounded by $e^{C n^{1-\Ehit} (1+\ln n)}$ for some constant $C$ depending on $\Ehit$ and $n_0$.
+\paragraph{Running time bound.} We prove by induction on $n$ that when the algorithm is applied on an $n$-vertex graph $G$, the number of leaves of the recursion tree is bounded by $e^{C n^{1-\Ehit} (1+\ln n)}$ for some constant $C$ depending on $\Ehit$ and $n_0$.
 Since the time spent at internal computation in each recursive call is polynomial in $n$, the claimed running time bound will follow.

 The claim is straightforward for the leaves of the recursion and for non-leaf recursive calls when $G$ is disconnected.
 In a non-leaf recursive call, if the algorithm branches on a vertex $v \in V(G)$ with $|N[v]| > \tau n^{\Ehit}$, in one child recursive call the number of vertices drops by $1$, in the second drops by at least $\tau n^{\Ehit}$.
-Then the inductive step follows by standard calculations.
+Then the inductive step follows by standard calculations, which we omit here. \footnote{The crucial calculation is $n^{1-\Ehit} - (n-\tau n^\Ehit)^{1-\Ehit} \sim (1-\Ehit)\tau$.
+Alternatively, one can observe that in the recursion tree on every root-to-leaf path there are at most $\Oh(n^{1-\Ehit} \ln n/\tau)$ edges that correspond to branching on a vertex $v$ with $|N[v]| > \tau n^{\Ehit}$ and deleting the whole $N[v]$.}

 In the remaining case, we have obtained a $\Ehit$-uniform disperser $(X,(H,\esd))$.
 Let $k$ be the number of vertices in the largest atom of $(H,\esd)$.
 By the properties of $(X,(H,\esd))$, we have

 For a fixed independent set $Y \subseteq X$, the algorithm recurses on at most $5n$ atoms, each of size at most $k$, which is strictly smaller than $n$.
 Hence, by the inductive hypothesis, for a sufficiently large constant $C$ we have that the total number of leaf nodes of the recursion in descendants of the considered node is bounded by